ICT-2021-MS/teach-hibernateBasic/README.md

 ### Configure the Classes

 Configuring a data class isn't as complicated as it may seem at first glance.
-We will go trough it together step by step so at the end you will understand it fully.
+We will go through it together step by step so at the end you will understand it fully.

 Let's begin with the marking of the classes.
 These should be marked using the `@Entity` and the `@Table` annotations.